-Country Poland 10
+Country Poland 18

 Subject Area and Category Engineering Electrical and Electronic Engineering 10

 Publisher Wydawnictwo SIGMA H Index

 Publication type Journals

 ISSN 00332097

 Coverage 1969-1984, 2005-ongoing

-Scope "Przegląd Elektrotechniczny" (Electrical Review) exists since 1919 and Polish scientific journals.
-It is dedicated to electrical engineering and (Society of Polish Electrical and Electronics Engineers).
-Przeglad Elek published monthly in average 80 pages per issue.
-We publish the pap The Scientific Level of our Journal is controlled by 30-person Program (source) nd it is one of the oldest d it is edited by SEP ktrotechniczny is pers in Polish or English m Editorial Board.
+Scope "Przegląd Elektrotechniczny" (Electrical Review) exists since 1919 and i Polish scientific journals.
+It is dedicated to electrical engineering and it (Society of Polish Electrical and Electronics Engineers).
+Przeglad Elektr published monthly in average 80 pages per issue.
+We publish the paper The Scientific Level of our Journal is controlled by 30-person Program E (source) is edited by SEP otechniczny is s in Polish or English.